Netrikkan: Production

 Netrikann is the inaugural production of K. Balachander's Kavithalayaa Productions.
-It had Rajini playing the roles of father and son.
-Unlike other films where the father's character is portrayed as a positive person and the son is a bit of a wastrel, in this film it is the father who is lecherous and the son is the good guy.
-Balachander produced the film as he felt that the concept had a lot of scope for Rajini to perform.
-Muthuraman was initially hesitant to direct the film but Balachander encouraged him to direct.
+It had Rajinikanth playing the roles of father and son.
+Unlike other Tamil films where the father's character is portrayed as a clean person and the son has vices, in this film it is the opposite.
+Balachander produced the film as he felt that the concept had a lot of scope for Rajinikanth to perform.
+Muthuraman was initially hesitant to direct the film but Balachander encouraged him to do so.
 Cameraman Babu introduced the mask shots through this film, the film had 90 mask shots.